MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/manage-app-properties.md

 ---
-title: "Manage app properties in the PowerApps app designer | MicrosoftDocs"
+title: "Manage model-driven app properties in the PowerApps app designer | MicrosoftDocs"
 description: "Learn how to manage the properties for your app"
 keywords: ""
 ms.date: 06/27/2018